-If the media check does not pass, select another DVD or ISO file, and then repeat Step 1.
+If the media check does not pass, contact Cisco Technical Assistance Center or your local representative in order to replace the media, and then repeat Step 1.
 Step 3: On the Product Deployment Selection page, choose Cisco Unity Connection, and then choose OK.